webcrumbs/javascript-crumbs/chapters/functions/Readme.md

 ### Variable Scope

-The scope of a variable is the region of the source code in which it is defined.

-In some C-like programming languages, each block of code within curly braces has its own scope, and variables are not visible outside of the block in which they are declared.
-This is called block scope, and JavaScript does not have it.

 JavaScript uses **function scope**: variables are visible within the function in which they are defined
 and within any functions that are nested within that function;
-a global variable has global scope, it is defined everywhere in the code;
+a variable declared within a function has a local scope, it is defined only within the body of the function;
-a variable declared within a function has a local scope, it is defined only within the body of the function.
+a variable not declared within a function has a global scope, it is defined everywhere in the code.

-Function parameters count as local variables and are defined only within the body of the function.
 A local variable, declared within a function, takes precedence over a global variable with the same name.

 ```js